Integrability of Conformal Loop Ensemble: Imaginary DOZZ Formula and Beyond: Introduction

-where we identify $z_j$ with $z_{j-3}$ and $\lambda_j$ with $\lambda_{j-3}$. \end{lemma} \begin{proof} This follows from the conformal invariance of full-plane $\CLE_\kappa$, the scaling property of conformal radius, and the fact that any triple of points on the plane are conformally equivalent. \end{proof} We call $\CCLE$ the \emph{structure constant} for $\CLE_\kappa$ on the sphere.
-This terminology and the three-point correlation function above are inspired by Liouville conformal field theory (LCFT), which is the quantum field theory with Liouville action introduced by Polyakov~\cite{polyakov-qg1}.
-It was recently made rigorous in~\cite{dkrv-lqg-sphere} and follow-up works~\cite{hrv-disk,drv-torus, grv-higher-genus,remy-annulus}; see Section~\ref{subsec:Liouville-CFT} for more background.
-For LCFT, the three-point correlation function on the sphere, which depends on three points $z_1,z_2,z_3$ on $\C$ and three parameters $\alpha_1,\alpha_2,\alpha_3\in \R$, is also of the form~\eqref{def-structure-CLE} where the dependence on $(\alpha_1,\alpha_2,\alpha_3)$ is encoded in its structure constant.
+Liouville CFT was originally introduced by Polyakov~\cite{polyakov-qg1} and recently made mathematically rigorous in~\cite{dkrv-lqg-sphere} and follow-up works~\cite{hrv-disk,drv-torus, grv-higher-genus,remy-annulus}; see Section~\ref{subsubsec:GFF} for more background.
+Its three-point correlation function on the sphere depends on the three points $z_1, z_2, z_3 \in \C$ and parameters $\alpha_1, \alpha_2, \alpha_3 \in \R$.
+The dependence on $(z_1, z_2, z_3)$ is trivial by conformal covariance, and the dependence on $(\alpha_1, \alpha_2, \alpha_3)$ is encoded by the structure constants of Liouville CFT.
 It was first proposed in theoretical physics~\cite{do-dozz,zz-dozz} and then rigorously proved in~\cite{krv-dozz} that the structure constant has the following remarkable expression known as the DOZZ formula.
-Suppose $\gamma\in (0,2)$ is the coupling parameter for LCFT and $Q=\frac{\gamma}{2} +\frac{2}{\gamma}$ is its background charge.
-The DOZZ formula (with cosmological constant being 1) is given by
+Suppose $\gamma\in (0,2)$ is the coupling parameter for Liouville CFT and $Q=\frac{\gamma}{2} +\frac{2}{\gamma}$ is its background charge.
+The DOZZ formula is defined in terms of the Barnes double gamma function $\Gamma_b$ \cite[Section 5]{rz-boundary}.
+Let $Q_b=b+\frac{1}{b}$ and $\Re(b)>0$, then $\Gamma_b(z)$ is the unique meromorphic function that admits the integral representation